 Most patients ‘self refer’ to an osteopath for treatment.
 Although referral by a GP is not necessary, patients are encouraged to keep both their GP and osteopath fully informed, so that their medical records are current and complete and the patient receives the best possible care from both healthcare practitioners.

-Park Avenue South Clinic: Highgate (Northern line) or Finsbury Park (Victoria/ Piccadilly Line)
+Park Road Clinic: Highgate (Northern line) or Finsbury Park (Victoria/ Piccadilly Line)

-No, there is partial access with some steps leading up to the clinic.
+Yes, Full disabled access at Myddelton Road Clinic and there is partial access with one step leading up to the Park Road Clinic.

 As with any medical examination, you will probably be asked to undress to your underwear, so please wear something you are comfortable in.